 Step 2: Make a cross with both sides by pulling the lace-up horizontally.
 Before feeding them through any eyelets, make a twist out of the cross and pull taut.

 Step 3: Pull the string through the next vertical eyelet inside out.

 Step 4: Repeat steps 2 and 3 to finish lacing.

-The Italian Corkscrew is rather elegant yet deceptively simple.
+The Straight European Lacing is rather elegant yet deceptively simple.

 Unlike the previous patterns, you’ll only be working with one end of the shoestring.
 As easy as it looks, getting the right length of string may take you a few tries.

 Step 1: Start by running your lace through each eyelet at the bottom.
 Run the tips from outside in, and make sure each part is balanced.